 Sensory-Friendly Holidays: Easy Ways to Make Thanksgiving Inclusive!

 Thanksgiving is just around the corner, and soon families and friends will come together to celebrate.
 While the holiday season is a time for fun, games, and catching up, it can also be overwhelming for some.
-This year, let’s focus on making sensory-friendly adjustments so everyone can enjoy the festivities without stress.
+This year, let’s focus on making sensory-friendly adjustments so everyone can enjoy the festivities!

 What Does It Mean to Make Something Sensory-Friendly?

 A sensory-friendly environment is one that accommodates individuals with sensory needs.
 To create a sensory-friendly space, it’s important to minimize factors that might cause overwhelming sensory input.
-When considering a space’s sensory-friendliness, think about lighting, sound, colors, smells, and textures.
+When considering if a space is sensory-friendly, think about lighting, sound, colors, smells, and textures.
 This could mean dimming the lights, reducing noise, setting up quiet areas, and offering sensory items like fidgets for stimulation.

 How to Make Your Holiday Sensory-Friendly: